 - Flour: all-purpose flour or cake flour, both work.

-- Baking powder: make sure it's not expired as it will help the biscuit topping rise in the oven.
+- Baking powder: make sure it's not expired.

 - Buttermilk: what if you don't have buttermilk?
 You can buy buttermilk powder and prepare it as you need to.
 Or make homemade buttermilk that is super easy and explained in the recipe card.

-How to make a cobbler
+Steps to make cobbler

 It's straightforward to make a homemade blackberry cobbler.